Sending your employees on an all-expenses-paid vacation sends a message that’s loud and clear: You appreciate them and care about their well-being.

-But implementing an incentive trip program also offers the overall company a range of benefits—from improving employee retention, production, and building morale, to providing invaluable team-building opportunities.
+Implementing an incentive trip program also offers the overall company a range of benefits—from improving employee retention, productivity, and morale to providing invaluable team-building opportunities.

 Of course, if you’re already planning an incentive trip, you’re probably aware that the return on investment far outweighs the cost.
 Planning an incentive trip, like any other trip or event, takes careful consideration of your audience’s likes, dislikes, and overall demographic.
 Factoring all this in, as well as throwing in some creativity and flair, are the keys to planning a successful and meaningful trip for your employees.